robolyst/osquant/content/papers/mean_reversion_in_government_bonds/index.md

 ---
 title: "Mean reversion in government bonds"
 summary: "
 Using the Vasicek model, you can calculate the expected return of a government bond spread.
-Furthermore, you can calculate the expected value of trading a yield curve inversion with ETFs.
+Furthermore, you can calculate the expected value of trading a yield curve inversion.
 "
 type: paper
 katex: true # Enable mathematics on the page